-The Book of Order (G-14.0481) now states that the presbytery placing the call

-ordination (som etimes referred to as "trials for ordination").
-When a

-candidate is exte ended a call
+The Book of Order (G-14.0481) now states that the presbytery placing the call to a candidate for ministry shall ordinarily examine the candidate for ordination (sometimes referred to as "trials for ordination").
+When a candidate is extended a call...

-STED 19 What do you do?